Tencon99/doudouai/README.md

 ### Install Flutter

-To develop or run ChatMCP, you need to have [Flutter](https://flutter.dev/) installed.
+To develop or run doudouAI, you need to have [Flutter](https://flutter.dev/) installed.
 Follow the official [Flutter installation guide](https://docs.flutter.dev/get-started/install) for your platform.

 - [Download Flutter](https://docs.flutter.dev/get-started/install)